A package to pull, plot, and analyze coordinates from photos.

 pip install geophotos

 However, you will most likely run into problems doing it this way.
 Unfortunately, I have tried and failed to overcome these obstacles myself.
-My recommendation is to install geopandas using Anaconda/conda, and then pip install it into your current environment:
+My recommendation is to install geopandas using Anaconda/conda (you might have to install gdal as well), and then pip install it into your current environment:

 This should handle all of the dependencies for you, although you still might run into some issues (I sure did!).

-To update geophotos to the latest version, simple use the command:
+To update geophotos to the latest version, simply use the command:

 pip install --upgrade geophotos